elixir-lang/elixir-lang.github.com/getting-started/alias-require-and-import.markdown

 ## use

-Although not a directive, `use` is a macro tightly related to `require` that allows you to use a module in the current context.
 The `use` macro is frequently used by developers to bring external functionality into the current lexical scope, often modules.

 For example, in order to write tests using the ExUnit framework, a developer should use the `ExUnit.Case` module: